Zgpp/PhysicalComputing/midterm/readme.md

 The ultimate test was getting the LEDS to randomly blink and have one LED be the answer without using delays.
 I thought about the show, 'The Price is Right' and the spinning of the wheel, that moment where the participant waits for the wheel to stop for an answer.
 I wanted to give the user that moment of anticipation for the answer.
 It was intimidating because I didn't want to break anything but at the same time, it was also exciting to see it all come together.
 It took me about 2 days to assemble the code, and work out the kinks.
 Until, I finally came to sequence that worked.

+The input is once the motion is detected, the output is a random number will generate from 0-100.
+While the number is generating, the LEDs will alternate from each other (Blue LED and White LED).
+This will happen for five seconds.

+If the number is less than 50 the response is No (the White LED will light up).
+If the number is more than 50 the response is YES (the Blue LED will light up).
+Whatever the response is, the light will stay lit for three seconds.
+This process will repeat whenever motion is detected (the motion sensor is very sensitive so it will detect constantly).

 ![magic-box](https://cloud.githubusercontent.com/assets/21225598/24440197/c7e7491c-1420-11e7-97b8-9c5dfba0202c.jpg)
 <img width="550" alt="magic-box-code-01" src="https://cloud.githubusercontent.com/assets/21225598/24440845/9a471920-1424-11e7-8813-615ed56c558c.png">
 <img width="546" alt="magic-box-code-02" src="https://cloud.githubusercontent.com/assets/21225598/24440780/2f2de894-1424-11e7-8ac6-ffdc98dc04a6.png">